STDs in Men Overview (cont.)

 - Find a local Urologist in your town

-What is the prognosis for STDs?
+What is the prognosis for STDs in men?

 When untreated, some otherwise treatable STDs can spread throughout the body, causing serious consequences.
 Gonorrhea and syphilis are examples of treatable conditions that can cause serious consequences if not treated.
 HIV infection causes immune suppression that can lead to death from cancers or rare infections, although treatments are available to postpone or delay the immunosuppressive actions of the virus.
 Both HCV and HBV to a lesser extent can cause liver damage that sometimes progresses to liver failure.
 Herpes infection persists throughout life, with the possibility of future outbreaks of the illness.

-Can STDs be prevented?
+Can STDs in men be prevented?

 Using condoms can help prevent the transmission of many STDs, but no method of prevention is 100% safe.
 Sometimes, STDs may affect areas not ordinarily covered by a condom during sexual activity.
 Prevention can also be difficult because many people will not show specific signs or symptoms of an STD even though they may be infected.
 While abstinence from sexual activity is the only absolute way to prevent STDs, limiting the number of sexual partners can help reduce risk of exposure to infections.
 Early diagnosis and recognition of infections as well as counseling about STDs and risk can help avoid further spread of infections.

 "Sexually transmitted diseases (STDs)."
 U.S. Centers for Disease Control and Prevention.
 22 Oct.
 2013.